mightyjoe781/notes/docs/index.md

 ## **smk’s notes**

-This website documents resources for various books in form of notes.
+This website documents resources for various topics in form of notes.

 ### Search